 The Directors have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the ICAV.
 In this regard they have entrusted the assets of the ICAV to the Depositary for safe-keeping.
 They have general responsibility for taking such steps as are reasonably open to them to prevent and detect fraud and other irregularities.
 The Directors are also responsible for preparing a Directors' Report that complies with the requirements of the ICAV Act.

-On behalf of the Board:
+Signed on behalf of the Board of Directors by:

-Pat O'Donoghue Director
+Pat O'Donoghue Pat O'Donoghue

+Director